UEFA probes discrimination at Euros matches in Budapest

 On Saturday ahead of Hungary’s match against France, Hungarian fans marched to the Puskas Arena displaying a banner calling on players to stop taking a knee to protest racism.

-In a statement, UEFA said it has appointed an ethics and disciplinary inspector to investigate the incidents.
+In a statement here, UEFA said it has appointed an ethics and disciplinary inspector to investigate the incidents.

 The only stadium to allow a full capacity crowd in during the Euros, the Puskas Arena was completed in 2019 as a pet project of populist Prime Minister Viktor Orban, a football fanatic who has often been criticised for spending on his favourite sport.

 Hungary has weathered a second wave of coronavirus, with new cases averaging 100 to 200 a week recently.
-But it has the world's second-highest number of COVID-19 deaths per 100,000 people, based on Johns Hopkins University data.
+But it has the world's second-highest number of COVID-19 deaths per 100,000 people, based on Johns Hopkins University data here.

 Our Standards: The Thomson Reuters Trust Principles.